 What are the R1 requirements?

-The R1 Visa is addressed to foreign nationals who wish to enter the U.S. to work as religious workers.
-To be eligible, you must meet the following requirements:
+The R1 Visa is for foreign nationals who wish to enter the U.S. to work as religious workers.
+To be eligible, the applicant must meet the following requirements:

-- Have been a member of any religious organization in the U.S. for at least two years before your petition
+- Have been a member of the religious organization for at least two years before applying for a R1 visa

-- Have received an offer from a non-profit religious organization in the U.S.
+- Have received an offer from a non-profit religious organization located in the U.S

 Can an R1 Visa holder apply for a Green Card?

 Like other non-immigrant visas, the R1 is not a dual intent visa and does not lead directly to a Green Card and permanent residency.

-If you wish to adjust your status, you may apply for an EB4 visa.
-This is a permanent work permit open to particular categories, such as vocational occupations.
+In particular, holders may apply for an EB4 visa.
+This is a permanent work permit open to particular categories of applicants, such as those with vocational occupations.

 There is a 5,000 cap on the EB4 visas released every year.
-Religious ministers are not subject to this limit, but they need a sponsor to be eligible.
+However, religious ministers are not subject to this limit, but they must have a valid sponsor to be eligible.

 Ministers must have received written authorization by a recognized religious denomination to perform their duties.
 This includes licences, certificates, formal letters or other evidence of valid qualifications.
 Under certain circumstances, officers of the Salvation Army, practitioners of Christian Science and deacons may be considered as ministers.